snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 > [!NOTE]
 > The "int" datatype properties cannot be refined, even if marked as refinable.

 Filters can be added to custom search verticals at the organization and site level.
 Refinable managed properties are used to configure filters in the vertical administration wizard.
 Then a custom filter can be created inside a vertical based on a connection property.
-For example, you can create a Published On filter for a ServiceNow connection inside a vertical.
+For example, you can create a published-on filter for a ServiceNow connection inside a vertical.

 Filters configured for verticals in the organization scope will be available at the organization scope.
 Filters can be configured in the site’s scope as well.